MarJ2778/Demo-SQL-DBMS-Hosp/README.md

 Early code will show data duplication, later changed to normalize the database.
 Relationship Foreign keys are also used in later code.
 These are the actual backup files.

+To see the code, use the dropdown link to go to the master branch.